Iran tests new cruise missile

 Friday marked the beginning of 10 days of celebrations of the Islamic revolution that ousted the pro-Western shah.

-Iran has voluntarily limited the range of its missiles to 2,000 kilometres (1,250 miles), sufficient to reach Israel and Western bases in the Middle East.
+Iran has voluntarily limited the range of its missiles to 2,000-km, sufficient to reach Israel and Western bases in the Middle East.

 But Washington and its allies have accused Tehran of pursuing enhanced missile capabilities that also threaten Europe.

-Iran has "no intention of increasing the range" of its missiles, the country´s Supreme National Security Council secretary, Admiral Ali Shamkhani, said Tuesday.
+Iran has "no intention of increasing the range" of its missiles, the country’s Supreme National Security Council secretary, Admiral Ali Shamkhani, said on Tuesday.

+Iran’s newly-tested missile takes its name from a city in the southwestern province of Khuzestan that was devastated in the 1980-1988 against Saddam Hussein’s Iraq.
+Several Iranian cities were battered by missiles during the eight-year conflict in a bombing campaign dubbed the "war of the cities".

+Iranian officials say Western sanctions have starved its air force of spare parts and replacement aircraft, limiting its operational capacity and forcing it to rely on the missile programme.

-TEHRAN: Iran announced the "successful test" of a new cruise missile with a range of over 1,350 kilometres on Saturday, coinciding with celebrations for the country´s 1979 Islamic revolution.
+Iran announced the "successful test" of a new cruise missile with a range of over 1,350-km on Saturday, coinciding with celebrations for the country’s 1979 Islamic revolution.

-"The test of the Hoveizeh cruise missile was carried out successfully at a range of 1,200 kilometres (840 miles) and accurately hit the set target," Defence Minister Amir Hatami said, quoted on state television which broadcast footage of its launch.
+"The test of the Hoveizeh cruise missile was carried out successfully at a range of 1,200-km and accurately hit the set target," Defence Minister Amir Hatami said, quoted on state television which broadcast footage of its launch.

 "It can be ready in the shortest possible time and flies at a very low altitude," he said.